7 Interesting Things that Your Body Does in Deep Sleep

 1. Eye movement increases

-You usually reach this stage of sleep in about 90 minutes and it comprises almost 20% of your total sleep in the night.
-For now no one can explain this phenomenon, but it’s believed to be due to an excitement of the neurons.
+According to WebMD, you usually reach this stage of sleep in about 90 minutes and it makes up almost 20% of your total sleep in the night.
+For now, no one can explain this phenomenon, but it’s believed to be due to the fact that the brain is more active.

 2. You produce growth hormone

-One of the reasons why getting a good deep sleep at night is so important is because it’s when your body secretes hormones like human growth hormone, which are needed to regenerate tissues, bones, and muscles – in addition to being essential for the proper development of children.
+One of the reasons why getting good deep sleep at night is so important is because it’s when your body secretes hormones like human growth hormone.

 4. You grind your teeth